SUMMER 2021 OFFERINGS AT BALLET ARTS

 5 day camp with 2 levels.

-Activities include; ballet, tap and jazz classes, costuming, set design, character, pantomime, etc. Students will present a program on the last day at 1:30 pm.
+Activities include; ballet, tap and jazz classes, costuming, set design, character, pantomime, etc. Students will present a program which will be available virtually after camp.

 Faculty: Ballet Arts Staff